Beninix/CSC207-Project/README.md

 5. User closes Date/Time selector pop-up.

 ### View calendar and export calendar format file (.ics)
+(precondition: user is logged in)
 1. User selects "Calendar" navigation button.
 2. Calendar View is made viewable to the user.
 3. User navigates to desired week in Calendar.
 (Default view is current week)
 4. User clicks on "Export" button.
-5. System sends .ics file.
+5. System returns .ics file.
 6. ??

-### Login and change password
+### Login, change password, then log out.
+(precondition: user is not logged in)
 1. User logs in with their username and password.
 2. Search View is made visible to the user.
 (Default after logging in)
 3. User clicks on the "Settings" button.
 4. User enters old password and new password.
-5. System sends confirmation message.
+5. System returns confirmation message.
+6. User logs out.
+7. Login View is made viewable to user.

-### Create new user (not logged in)
+### Create new user
+(precondition: not logged in)
 1. User selects "Create account" button.
 2. User fills out username and password.
 3. User clicks "Submit" button.
-4. System sends confirmation message.
+4. System returns confirmation message.
 5. Search View is made viewable to user.

 ### Notes